SOC 2 vs ISO 27001: What’s the Difference and Which Standard Do You Need?

 Level of flexibility

 With SOC 2, companies can choose which of the five AICPA Trust Services Criteria to include in their audit, and design a system of internal controls that support their selected TSC.
 Depending on how many criteria they include, organizations need to put between 70 to 150 controls in place and provide documentation and evidence for them.
-In this way, SOC 2 is a much more flexible framework, allowing companies to adapt controls to their unique systems and services.
+In this way, SOC 2 is a much more flexible framework, allowing companies to adapt service organization controls to their unique systems and services.

 ISO 27001, however, focuses more narrowly on information security and has separate standards that cover privacy, business continuity, and other concerns.
 It has 93 prescribed controls — known as “Annex A controls” — that organizations must implement.
 If they don’t, then they have to explain why they were excluded in their Statement of Applicability.
 ISO 27001 also requires exact language to be used in many policy documents as part of the company’s Information Security Management System